[horizontal rule]

 5. similar activities.

-Supplemental pay for instructional activities will normally not exceed 20 percent of a faculty member’s institutional base salary.
-Upon the recommendation of the dean, the Office of the Executive Vice President and University Provost may approve requests for exceptions to this policy.
+Supplemental pay for instructional activities will normally not exceed 3/9 of a faculty member’s institutional base salary per academic contract year (9 months).
+Upon the recommendation of the dean, the Office of the Provost of the University may approve requests for exceptions to this policy.

 Supplemental pay may be provided for those assigned to administrative roles, whether they are permanent or interim/acting.
 The purpose of this supplemental pay is to provide a salary commensurate with the additional responsibilities assigned to the employee.